twcamper/test-filter/README.markdown

 Any line beginning with *[optional white space]#Tags:* anywhere within the file except within a test method def applies to the whole file.
 This means that it applies to the test class, and that only one test class per file is supported.

+- Case insensitive, since all tags are downcased during processing
-Multiple tag lines are also supported.
+- Multiple tag lines are also supported.

 ####Test methods may also be tagged: